OMNI-SLO-Monitoring/issue-creator/README.md

 Post Request to localhost:3500 to add logs.
-Post Request to localhost:3500/issue with a valid Issue ID to get the associated issue Get Request to localhost:3500 to get all logs.
+Post Request to localhost:3500/issue with a valid Issue ID to get the associated issue Get Request to localhost:3500 to get all logs. at the moment the component ID is hardcoded so you have to input a valid component ID in issue-creator.ts

 ```